 What is a data dictionary?

-As the name suggests, a data dictionary defines and describes technical data terms.
+A data dictionary defines and describes technical data terms.
 Data terms could be database schemas, tables, or columns.
 It may include information about the data type, size, default values, constraints, relationships to other data, and the meaning or purpose of a given asset.

 Who benefits from a data dictionary?

-Typically, data dictionaries are designed for more technical audiences, like IT or data scientists.
+Data dictionaries are designed for more technical audiences, like IT or data scientists.

 These folks will reference the data dictionary to understand data elements, which allows them to manage, move, merge, and analyze data with clarity.